grimmfieber/webgl-phong-implementation/README.md

-## What is actually does?
+## What actually does it?

-It's calculate ambient,diffuse and specular lightning on the log object.
+It calculates ambient,diffuse and specular lightning on the log object.